 - If you think baby is yellow within the first 48 hours of life mention it to your midwife/doctor

-- If the poo is very pale or the urine very dark
+- Baby’s poo is very pale or the urine very dark

-- If baby is not feeding well, seems very lethargic
+- Your baby is not feeding well, seems very lethargic

-- If jaundice is still noticeable after two weeks
+- Visually jaundice is still noticeable after two weeks

-- If it seems to be getting more noticeable after a week
+- If newborn jaundice seems to be getting more noticeable after a week

 What tests are required?

-Often no testing is required – we look at how jaundiced your baby is (it tends to start at the head and work its way down the body), consider their age and other symptoms before deciding whether any tests are necessary.
+It is common that no testing is required.
+Often doctors will look at how jaundiced your baby is (it tends to start at the head and work its way down the body), consider their age and other symptoms and then decide if any tests are necessary.

 If we are worried about the degree of jaundice, the first step is a blood test to check the bilirubin level (often done as a heel prick test).
 This is interpreted along with your baby’s age/size to determine if they need help excreting the extra bilirubin (in the form of UV light therapy).
 If we are worried about other causes like infection, thyroid problems, blood group mismatch or structural problems around the liver or bile system other tests will be done (usually starting with blood tests and possibly imaging tests like ultrasound depending on what the concern is).

-In most cases, jaundice can’t be prevented.
+In most cases, jaundice is not preventable.
 Keeping well hydrated helps.
-The only type that can be prevented is one of the blood group incompatibility types.
-This is the reason why mothers with a negative blood group are given injections of Anti-D during their pregnancies.
-The aim of this is to prevent the mother producing the antibodies against her baby’s blood, which later attack the red blood cells.
+The only type that is preventable is the blood group incompatibility types.
+Because of this mothers with a negative blood group are given injections of Anti-D during their pregnancies.
+The aim of this is to prevent the mother producing the antibodies against her baby’s blood.
+These can later attack the red blood cells.